cmu-delphi/delphi-epidata/docs/api/covidcast-signals/covid-act-now.md

 ## Lag and Backfill

-The lag for these signals vary depending on the reporting patterns of individual counties.
+The lag for these signals varies depending on the reporting patterns of individual counties.
 Most counties have their latest data report with a lag of 2 days, while others can take 9 days or more in the case of California counties.